European shares touch 1-week low after weak China data hits miners

 By Atul Prakash

-LONDON, March 8 (Reuters) - European shares slipped to a one-week low on Tuesday, after poor trade data from China, the world’s top metals consumer, put pressure on industrial metals prices and the mining sector.
+LONDON, March 8 (Reuters) - European shares slipped to a one-week low on Tuesday, with a drop in industrial metals prices following poor trade data from China, the world’s top metals consumer, putting pressure on the mining sector.

-The STOXX Europe 600 Basic Resources index fell 7 percent, the top sectoral decliner, dragged down by a 6.4 to 12.3 percent fall in shares of BHP Billiton, Anglo American, Rio Tinto and Glencore.
+The STOXX Europe 600 Basic Resources index fell 4.9 percent, the top sectoral decliner, dragged down by a 4.7 to 8.9 percent fall in shares of BHP Billiton, Anglo American , Rio Tinto and Glencore.

 “Much weaker Chinese exports clearly point to additional trouble for the Chinese economy in the months ahead, with the global growth slowdown continuing to take a toll,” said Markus Huber, trader at City of London Markets.